rytswd/get-istio-multicluster/docs/2-local-clusters/simple-with-istio-operator.md

 KinD clusters can be deleted with `kind delete cluster` - and you can provide `--name` to specify one.

-As the above steps creates multiple clusters, this step makes sure to delete all.
+As the above steps created multiple clusters, you will need to run `kind delete cluster` for each cluster created.

 Because all the Istio components are inside KinD cluster, deleting the cluster will remove everything that was generated / configured / deployed.